‘It’s a jungle out there’: Florida police pull 5-foot snake from man’s new couch - NewsBreak

 CLEARWATER, Fla. ( WFLA ) — A Florida man called police Saturday afternoon when he found a 5-foot-long red-tailed boa deep inside his new couch, Clearwater police said.

-In a Facebook post , officers said the man bought the couch days earlier, adding that he believed the snake was hiding in the couch since it was moved inside his home.Do you still need a booster shot if you just had COVID?
+In a Facebook post , officers said the man bought the couch days earlier, adding that he believed the snake was hiding in the couch since it was moved inside his home.Driver detained after pursuit, standoff closes Highway 50 near Camino

 In response, officers temporarily removed the couch from the home and found the snake burrowed deep inside it.
 They then carefully extracted the snake from its hiding place, adding, “It was easily 5 feet long,” the Facebook caption said .